optimagic-dev/optimagic/docs/source/explanation/tests_for_supported_optimizers.md

 # How supported optimization algorithms are tested

-estimagic provides a unified interface that supports a large number of optimization algorithms from different libraries.
+optimagic provides a unified interface that supports a large number of optimization algorithms from different libraries.
 Additionally, it allows putting constraints on the optimization problem.
 To test the external interface of all supported algorithms, we consider different criterion (benchmark) functions and test each algorithm with every